sffjunkie/astral/doc/index.rst

 Dusk
     The time in the evening when the sun is a specific number of degrees below the horizon.

+Solar Azimuth
+    The number of degrees clockwise from North at which the sun can be seen

+Solar Elevation
+    The number of degrees up from the horizon at which the sun can be seen

 `Rahukaalam`_
     "Rahukaalam or the period of Rahu is a certain amount of time every day that is considered inauspicious for any new venture according to Indian